 MALT lymphoma represents ~7.5% of non-Hodgkin lymphomas.
-Average age of presentation is 60 years with a slight female predominance 1.
+The average age of presentation is 60 years with a slight female predominance 1.
 Prevalence is estimated at 2 per 100,000 7.

 Clinical presentation depends on the affected organ.
 B-type symptoms are rare 1,3.

-MALT lymphoma can localise throughout the entire body 1,4:
+MALT lymphoma can localize throughout the entire body 1,4: